Aaron Egbele

 Aaron Egbele (born 29 January 1979, in Benin City) is a Nigerian sprinter.
 Egbele was a part of the Nigerian team that won the bronze medal in the 2004 Olympics 4 x 100 metres relay.

+Egbele was an All-American sprinter for the UTEP Miners track and field team, placing 3rd in the 4 × 100 metres relay at the 2001 NCAA Division I Outdoor Track and Field Championships.

 In the 2003 World Championships in Paris, he competed in both 100 and 200 metres, but was knocked out in the heats.